Papakura

 Getting to Papakura

 From our Coatesville base at 43 Mill Flat Road, we travel south on the Coatesville-Riverhead Highway to reach State Highway 16, then merge onto State Highway 1 (Southern Motorway) southbound.
 The route continues past central Auckland, Otahuhu, and Manukau before exiting at the Papakura interchange.
-The journey covers approximately 55km and takes around 55 minutes outside peak traffic.
+Around 55 km, roughly 55 minutes outside peak traffic.

 Your Local Civil Construction Partner in Papakura

-Ready to discuss your civil construction needs in Papakura?
-Call us on 0508 4 BLAKE for a free, no-obligation quote.
-Our Coatesville base means we’re ready to serve Papakura and all of South Auckland with the same family values and quality workmanship we’ve delivered for over 25 years.
+Ready to talk through your civil construction needs in Papakura?
+Call us on 0508 4 BLAKE for a no-obligation quote.
+We’re ready to work across Papakura and South Auckland, with the same approach we’ve brought to every job for over 25 years.

 Related Services